Good questions, even better answers

 Should we pitch our idea to a jury and if so how?

 It’s not a shark tank, but there will be a jury with a variety of experts.
 We have two pitching rounds.
 The first round is with the challenge owners and you will compete with other teams working on the same challenge.
-The second and final round will be run to determine the winner and runner up for the hackathon.
+The second and final round will be run to determine the overall winner for the hackathon.

 Who are the Mentors and how can I connect to them?